carj/pyPreservica/docs/index.rst

     :param int previous_days: The number of days to check for changes.
     :return: A list of entities
     :rtype: list

+    .. py:method::  all_events()

+    Returns a list of events for the user's tenancy

+    This method uses a generator function to make repeated calls to the server for every page of results.

+    :return: A list of events
+    :rtype: list

+    .. py:method::  entity_events(entity: Entity)

+    Returns a list of event actions performed against this entity

+    This method uses a generator function to make repeated calls to the server for every page of results.

+    :param Entity entity: The entity
+    :return: A list of events
+    :rtype: list

+    .. py:method::  add_thumbnail(entity: Entity, image_file: str)

+    Set the thumbnail for the entity to the uploaded image

+    Supported image formats are png, jpeg, tiff, gif and bmp.
+The image must be 10MB or less in size.

+    :param Entity entity: The entity
+    :param str image_file: The path to the image

+    .. py:method::  remove_thumbnail(entity: Entity)

+    Remove the thumbnail for the entity to the uploaded image

+    :param str image_file: The path to the image

+    .. py:method::  replace_generation_sync(content_object: ContentObject, file_name, fixity_algorithm=None,
+                                fixity_value=None) -> str:

+    Replace the last active generation of a content object with a new digital file.

+    Starts the workflow and blocks until the workflow completes.

+    :param ContentObject content_object: The content object to replace
+    :param file_name str: The path to the new content object
+    :param fixity_algorithm str: Optional fixity algorithm
+    :param fixity_value str: Optional fixity value
+    :return: Completed workflow status
+    :rtype: str

+    .. py:method::  replace_generation_async(content_object: ContentObject, file_name, fixity_algorithm=None,
+                                fixity_value=None) -> str:

+    Replace the last active generation of a content object with a new digital file.

+    Starts the workflow and returns

+    :param content_object ContentObject: The content object to replace
+    :param file_name str: The path to the new content object
+    :param fixity_algorithm str: Optional fixity algorithm
+    :param fixity_value str: Optional fixity value
+    :return:  Process ID
+    :rtype: str

+   .. py:method::  get_async_progress(pid: str)

+    Return the status of a running process

+    :param pid str: The progress ID
+    :return:  Workflow status
+    :rtype: str

+   .. py:method::  def export_opex(entity: Entity, **kwargs)

+    Initiates export of the entity and downloads the opex package

+    :param entity Entity: The entity to export Asset or Folder
+    :param IncludeContent str: "Content", "NoContent"
+    :param IncludeMetadata str: "Metadata", "NoMetadata", "MetadataWithEvents"
+    :param IncludedGenerations str: "LatestActive", "AllActive", "All"
+    :param IncludeParentHierarchy str: "true", "false"
+    :return: The path to the opex ZIP file
+    :rtype: str

 .. py:class:: Generation